mbachvarov/map_coordinates_demo/README.md

 #Running the application

-Go into Frontend folder and run npm install and after that ng serve.
+Go into Frontend folder and run `npm install` and after that `ng serve`.
 Navigate to `http://localhost:4200/`

 ## Frontend Build